Somebody Up There Likes Me (1956 film): Casting

-The role of Rocky Graziano was originally to be played by James Dean, but he died before filming began, and Paul Newman was asked to take the part.
+The role of Rocky Graziano was originally to be played by James Dean, but he died before filming began, and Newman was asked to take the part.
 Australian actor Rod Taylor was also considered for the part; although unsuccessful, his screen test impressed MGM enough for them to offer him a long-term contract.
+Dewey Martin and Dean Martin had both also been considered.
+In preparation for his role, Paul Newman interviewed the real Graziano several times, and trained with his real former trainer Al Silvani (who cameos as a cornerman in the film).